Seneca-Scholars/SS-Status-C6/status.md

+8-06-2025
+WHIRLYBALL WAS SUPER FUN!!!
+Before Whirlyball, Jeff showed me a site called CodeSandbox to help me experiment with React, as it makes it easy to use it without having to use Babel or install NextJS.
+Still figuring the syntax out, and I got some things working now.
+Now I'm trying to do something similar with Pokeapi that I did earlier but using React.
+I wanted to do something similar to what I've done in the past to ease myself in, but still do something new.
+Of course, then we went to Whirlyball and it was soooooo much fun!
+Everyone had a good time, and I think this was a great send off for Josh!

 8-05-2025
 Today was pretty decent.
 I messed with React for my extra hour in the morning and I still am figuring out how to set up components with useStates but it's starting to click a little more.
 Other than that we learned about NextJS a little more and floundered around trying to put Wajiw's React code into it.
 I know how to configure NextJS too.